WhiskyTangoFawks/LunarFalloutPlus/README.md

 Some or all of these tweaks may allow the list to run better below the minimum requirements.

-#### WARNING - Nvidia 20 Series Users
-Modern nvidia 20 series drivers have incompatibilities with Fallout 4, and you will need to roll back your drivers.
-[Read this for more information] (https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)

-I've also had reports of Dynaperf causing issues with Nvidia 20 series cards.
-If you get any crashes with Dxgi.dll as the cause, go ahead and delete dxgi.dll from the stock game folder.

 ## Wabbajack Installation
 See [How to Wabbajack](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/How%20To%20Wabbajack.md) for detailed instructions on using wabbajack to install the modlist